esa/pypogs/README.rst

 system for auto-alignment and bright object initial acquisition, and a separate, longer focal length system for dim object initial acquisition and fine guiding.*

-**Star Camera, Coarse Camera, Fine Camera?**
+**Star Camera, Coarse Camera, or Fine Camera?**

-Which camera "type" in pypogs should be associated with which optical system?
+Which camera "role" in pypogs should be associated with which optical system?
 It depends.

 If you are planning to track only bright objects like ISS and CSS, use a wide field system as your Coarse Camera, and enable "Link Star/Coarse Cameras" to use this camera in both roles.